 You can learn from others.
 A practical path to “net zero carbon” for our churches is a short guidance note from the Church of England that has dawn on analysis of over 180 church energy audits (over 60 of which were from churches in the Diocese of Leeds).
 It highlights the most common recommendations for churches and sets out clear principles for action.

 To go further you may want to deploy a professional energy surveyor.

-You could ask for a complementary energy audit from the Green Journey team.
+If your church is part of the Green Journey scheme, you could ask for a complementary energy audit from the Green Journey team.
 The Diocese of Leeds Green Journey Scheme is a package of energy services designed to help you get to grips with your energy use and understand what changes you could make to become more sustainable.
-Receiving a Green Journey energy audit is not conditional on switching your supplier with the Green Journey scheme.

-Alternatively, you can apply for an energy survey with the Parish Buying, who are offering 200 subsidised surveys in 2020.
+Alternatively, you can apply for an energy survey with the Parish Buying.
 The usual cost of an audit is £445 (+ VAT).

 Or, you can of course seek a local energy auditor to conduct a survey for you.
 Make sure that they have appropriate experience of historic buildings.

 How to make the most of my church’s Energy Audit?